RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Abstract

 \section{Abstract}

-Discovering clusters from a dataset with different shapes, density, and scales is a known challenging problem in data clustering.
+Discovering clusters from a dataset with different shapes, densities, and scales is a known challenging problem in data clustering.
 In this paper, we propose the RElative COre MErge (RECOME) clustering algorithm.
 The core of RECOME is a novel density measure, i.e., Relative $K$ nearest Neighbor Kernel Density (RNKD).
-RECOME identifies core objects with unit RNKD, and partitions non-core objects into atom clusters by successively following higher-density neighbor relations toward core objects.
+RECOME identifies core objects with unit RNKD, and {partitions} non-core objects into atom clusters by successively following higher-density neighbor relations toward core objects.
 Core objects and their corresponding atom clusters are then merged through $\alpha$-reachable paths on a KNN graph.
-Furthermore, we discover that the number of clusters computed by RECOME is a step function of the $\alpha$ parameter with jump discontinuity on a small collection of values.
-A jump discontinuity discovery (JDD) method is proposed using a variant of the Dijkstra's algorithm.
-RECOME is evaluated on three synthetic datasets and six real datasets.
-Experimental results indicate that RECOME is able to discover clusters with different shapes, density and scales.
-It achieves better clustering results than established density-based clustering methods on real datasets.
-Moreover, JDD is shown to be effective to extract the jump discontinuity set of parameter $\alpha$ for all tested dataset, which can ease the task of data exploration and parameter tuning.
+We discover that the number of clusters computed by RECOME is a step function of the $\alpha$ parameter with jump discontinuity on a small collection of values.
+A fast jump discontinuity discovery (FJDD) method is proposed based on graph theory.
+RECOME is evaluated on both synthetic datasets and real datasets.
+Experimental results indicate that RECOME is able to discover clusters with different shapes, densities, and scales.
+It outperforms six baseline methods on both synthetic datasets and real datasets.
+Moreover, FJDD is shown to be effective to extract the jump discontinuity set of parameter $\alpha$ for all tested datasets, which can ease the task of data exploration and parameter tuning.